dverbiest/TabSorter/readme.md

   ```sh
   npm watch
   ```
-2. Open your browser and start organizing your tabs!
+2. Open Chrome, install the extention by loading the 'dist' folder as unpacked extention and start organizing your tabs!

-Happy sorting!
+Happy sorting! ♥️